History of Community Foundations

 They also provide advice and support to member community foundations and help UK-wide clients such as Big Lottery, Rolls Royce and Comic Relief channel funding, via community foundations, to where it’s needed most.

-The recent speech of Baroness Pasher (UKCF President) in the House of Lords best describes the movement:
+The speech of Baroness Pasher (Ex UKCF President) in the House of Lords best describes the movement: